cwi-dis/2immerse-editor/README.md

 ```

 to start all the containers and the HTTP server.
 The application should now be
-accessible from a browser at <http://localhost:8000>.
+accessible from a browser at <http://localhost:8008>.
 Any changes performed to
 the code on the host machine should be reflected in the container
 automatically, but you may need to restart the Flask server if you change
 something in the backend code.
-To stop the containers, hit *Ctrl+C* on the
+To stop the containers, hit *CMD+C* on the
 command line.

 ### Configuring the Backend